 While there are other programs available, such as the Good Neighbor Next Door, the difference in the HELPER Act is clear.
 There will be no limit to the number of heroes who can be helped.
 The HELPER Act is not just for a certain number of homes in certain areas.
 Instead, it is available to every K-12 educator, police officer, firefighter, and EMS professional.
 This will not only bring peace of mind to civil servants and your families, but it will encourage economic advancement in real estate, and promote overall growth for our communities.

-While the HELPER Act continues to move forward, Sam Royer and the Heroes First Home Loans team continue to do our very best to support those who serve us.
+While the HELPER Act continues to move forward, the Heroes First team continues to do our very best to support those who serve us.
 Making sure people are aware that Heroes First and the HELPER Act are missions, not programs.
-Sam and his team hope to give back to as many communities as possible by providing peace of mind through homeownership for heroes.
+Heroes First hopes to give back to as many communities as possible by providing peace of mind through homeownership for heroes.

-To learn more about Heroes First Home Loans and the team behind the mission, feel free to reach out anytime.
-One of our dedicated Home Loan Specialists would love to answer any questions you may have.
+To learn more about Heroes First at Churchill Mortgage and the team behind the mission, feel free to reach out anytime.
+One of our dedicated loan officers would love to answer any questions you may have.

 To further the impact of the HELPER ACT, we encourage you to write to your local and state representatives, asking them to put their support behind the mission and provide our everyday heroes with home loans that will help them continue to serve in their communities.